rcbyr/keen-slider/README.md

 Features:

 - great performance and fully responsive
-- only 5.3 KB (2.2 KB gzipped)
+- only 2.3 KB gzipped
 - works great and the same, on all devices and browsers (>= IE10)
 - no dependencies
 - typescript compatible
-- examples for the most common SPA's (react, vue, angular)
+- examples for the most common frameworks/libraries (React, Vue.js, Angular and LitElement)
 - simple API

 Demo: https://rcbyr.github.io/keen-slider/